Higher-dimensional Losev-Manin spaces and their geometry: Introduction

-Regarding Theorem~\ref{Main thm: II}, it is worth noting that much attention has been given to the birational geometry of blow-ups of toric varieties at a point; see for example \cite{Castravet-Tevelev, gonzalez2016some, hausen2018blowing, he2019mori,GGK1,GGK2,GGK3,MRSS, Geography, laface2023intrinsic, nonexist, CastravetLafaceTevelevUgaglia2020}.
-This case is crucial in proving that $\overline{M}_{0,n}$ is not a Mori dream space for sufficiently large $n$ \cite{Castravet-Tevelev}, along with subsequent refinements \cite{gonzalez2016some,hausen2018blowing}.
-However, there have been limited results for blow-ups with higher-dimensional centers.
-To address this, we rely on the work of \cite{hausen2010cox} to establish the following result, which serves as a key tool in such cases (see Theorem~\ref{theorem.blow-up.torus.along.subtorus} for a precise statement).
+Studying the MDS property for blow-ups $\operatorname{Bl}_e Y$ of toric varieties $Y$ at a general point $e$ has received significant attention, as the MDS property for other important varieties can be reduced to this case; see for example \cite{Castravet-Tevelev, gonzalez2016some, hausen2018blowing, he2019mori,GGK1,GGK2,GGK3,MRSS, Geography, laface2023intrinsic, nonexist, CastravetLafaceTevelevUgaglia2020}.
+Notable examples include the proof that $\overline{M}_{0,n}$ is not a Mori dream space for sufficiently large $n$ \cite{Castravet-Tevelev}, along with subsequent refinements \cite{gonzalez2016some,hausen2018blowing}.
+Another example is in the proof that the Fulton-MacPherson compactification $\mathbb{P}^d[n]$ is not a Mori dream space for sufficiently large $n$ and $d \geq 1$ \cite{Fulton-MacPherson2022}.
+However, there have been limited results for blow-ups of toric varieties along higher-dimensional centers.
+To address this, we rely on the work of \cite{hausen2010cox} to establish the following result (proved in Theorem~\ref{theorem.blow-up.torus.along.subtorus}), which serves as a key tool in such cases.